Description

 • Update the kernel to a release that includes the HID plug‑and‑play probe error fix (commit 04e50f45b5175bb90a06f5003113cb4ed6ba44c2 or later).

-• Reboot the system to load the updated kernel and ensure the new module is active.
+• Reboot the system to load the updated kernel and activate the fixed module.

 Tracking